reginaib/AC-DTI/scripts/README.md

 Ensure that DeepPurpose is installed in your environment as `predict_model-name_dataset.ipynb` relies on DeepPurpose methods.

 - Go to `predict_model-name_dataset.ipynb`, load the dataset and the (pretrained) model.
-- Get predictions and assess performance.
+- Get predictions and assess performance by following the steps in the script.
 - Output files.
 Save the model predictions in `../analysis/model-name_dataset_predictions.csv`.
 Record the performance metrics in the first column of  `../analysis/model-name_dataset_performance.csv`.

 2. Postprocessing.
 - Go to `dataset.ipynb` file, load targets and drugs of the dataset.
 - Import the predictions you generated earlier to `unpivoted`.
-- Follow the steps in the script.
+- Follow the steps in the script and assess the performance.
 - Output files.
 Append performance metrics from the postprocessing to the `../analysis/model-name_dataset_performance.csv` file.